Understand how your remuneration is calculated, what's included and what's exempted.

 termination payments (for example, payments in lieu of notice, accrued holiday pay, long service leave or severance pay) made to a worker on cessation of employment Note: if the person resigns and works their 'notice' period, the payment for this period is not exempt remuneration.

 Motor vehicle allowance

-After you've calculated this as a dollar amount, subtract it from the amount of allowance paid to the worker.
-If there is a remainder it's considered to be rateable remuneration and should be included in salaries and wages.
+After you've calculated the exemption as a dollar amount, subtract it from the amount of allowance paid to the worker.
+If the allowance paid to the worker is greater than the exemption amount, the difference between those amounts is considered to be rateable remuneration and should be included in salaries and wages.

-If an accommodation allowance extends beyond 30 continuous days, a worker must also be maintaining a personal domestic dwelling for their own use in order for the allowance to retain the exemption:
+If an accommodation allowance extends beyond 30 continuous days, a worker must also be maintaining a personal domestic dwelling for their own use in order for the allowance to retain the exemption for:

 Any amount paid per night over the exempt rate is considered to be rateable remuneration and should be included in your determination of salaries and wages.

 Some apprentice remuneration is exempt for WorkCover insurance purposes.

 Profit distributions and loan accounts